Rully Desrian

-Rully Desrian (born in Padang, Indonesia, 19 December 1996) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Perserang Serang.
+Rully Desrian (born in Padang, Indonesia, 19 December 1996) is an Indonesian professional footballer who plays as a goalkeeper for Liga 4 club Nganjuk Ladang.
 He was the part of Indonesia U19 that won 2013 AFF U-19 Youth Championship.

 Career

 Semen Padang

 He started his football career at Semen Padang, when he played mostly for Semen Padang FC U-21, with which he won the 2014 Indonesia Super League U-21.
 His good performances made him earn a spot in Indonesia U-19.

 Bali United

 In 2016, he joined Bali United to play in ISC A, Indonesian first-tier league at that time.
 He played in several big matches, i.e.: Semen Padang vs Bali United, in which he saved a penalty kick, PSM Makasar vs Bali United, and Bali United vs Persela.
 He made a clean sheet when Bali United played an away game with Madura United.
 However, he made a fatal mistake when Bali United draw 1-1 to Gresik United on August 1, 2016, which made manager Indra Sjafri lost his temper.